SUBARU CONCEPT CARS

 Subaru ST-X Baja concept car

-2000 ST-X concept made as Baja
+2000 ST-X concept made it to production as the 2003-2006 Baja

 more always coming. tips and comments welcomed!